hucker/ten8t/README.md

 and depending on using your function name and your docstrings for error messages is on you!

-Alternatively you can ignore the file and folder discovery mechanism and provide a list of rules as regular python functions and `Ten8t` will happily run them for you when you pass a list of check functions the make a `Ten8tChecker` object.
+Alternatively you can ignore the file and folder discovery mechanism and provide a list of rules as regular python functions and `Ten8t` will happily run them for you from a list of check functions passed at `Ten8tChecker` object creation time.

 ```python
 import ten8t as t8